Aljgutier/react_firebase/README.md

 ```

-We chose the 3rd party Axios library for the `http` requests over the native Fetch library because Axios automatically parses JSON — no need for response.json().
-It also throws an error on non-2xx status codes, to catch errors more easily, and it automatically rejects promises for HTTP error status codes
+We chose the 3rd party Axios library to send the `http` requests over the native Fetch library for the following reasons:

+- Axios automatically parses JSON — no need for response.json()
+- It throws an error on non-2xx status codes, making it easier catch errors
+- it automatically rejects promises for HTTP error status codes

 As usual, install Axios with npm.